 It’s true that if you basically just want a steel box, you can probably handle a couple small modifications on your own.
 And if you’re a serious DIYer, then by all means, then handle that Corten canvas!
 But for many of us, even if we do have the know-how and tools to handle some construction, sometimes it just boils down to a matter of time.
 If you have a full-time job, a family, or other obligations, building shipping container shelter could take months or even years to put together.
 Prefab shipping container home builders have the advantages of experience, and connections.
 This can work in your favor, if it means that you’ll end up with a better product.

 At the end of the day, going with a prefab shipping container will save you a ton of time.
 It could very well end up being close to the same price as well.
 As a bug out shelter, it seems like the less elaborate you can build one of these, the better.
 Less elaborate means fewer moving parts, fewer things that can fail and go wrong.
 Or you can always opt to just buy the plain ol box, and build the rest on your own.
 Either way you toss the dice though, these containers can make a great survival solution.
 If you want your ISBU with some of the finer amenities, you may be best off going with a pre-built solution.
 Several companies offer shipping container homes containing:

 - two inches of rigid insulated finished walls/ceiling

 - and more…

-As sort of a middle ground between bare bones and fully loaded, a third option is to hire an architect/contractor who can help you flesh out your shipping container to the level of customization and amenities that you want.
+If you don’t want to purchase a prebuilt shipping container shelter, but you also don’t want to DIY it completely on your own, a third “middle-ground” option is to hire an architect/contractor who can help you flesh out your shipping container to the level of customization and amenities that you want.

-Be warned though, when it comes to projects like theses, all architects are not created equal.
-This space is a far cry from high rise hotels, multi-story office buildings or custome residential.
+Be warned though, when it comes to projects like these, all architects are not created equal.
+This space is a far cry from high rise hotels, multi-story office buildings or custom residential.
 Don’t expect every architect to be able to give advice on, or even be familiar with shipping container concepts.